wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

     const { name, value } = event.target;

     this.setState(currentState => {
-      // TODO: implement the rest of the dynamic input change handler
+      // TODO: implement the rest of the change handler

       return { fields, disabled };
     });